Frequently Asked Questions

 Level: Newcomer; Interested: DBAs; Category: Installation

-It’s potentially very easy.
+It is potentially easy.
 There are a few things to consider, changes you may need to make.

-First, you’ll have to migrate all of your tables to InnoDB.
+First, you will have to migrate all of your tables to InnoDB.
 Although MySQL and MariaDB offer multiple storage engines, Galera only allows InnoDB tables.
 You’ll also have to address how changing to InnoDB will affect your applications.

 Next, you should also migrate each server to the same version of MySQL or MariaDB, and to the latest versions.
 This may affect the schema of your tables, as well as your data and applications.

 Last, you may want to make some changes to your hardware.
 For one, if you have only two servers, you should add a third.
-Although it’s not necessary, it’s recommended that all servers used be the same or faily equal in resources.
+Although it is not necessary, it is recommended that all servers used be the same or fairly equal in resources.

 How are Upgrades Made to a Cluster?